Brijeshlakkad/ring/README.md

 "github.com/Brijeshlakkad/ring"
 )

-ringMember, err := ring.NewMember(ring.Config{
+ringMember, err := ring.NewRing(ring.Config{
-NodeName:           'Unique_node_name_0', // Node name.
+    NodeName:           "Unique_node_name_0", // Node name.
     SeedAddresses:      []string{},       // Addresses of other members to join upon start up.
-BindAddr:           '127.0.0.1:7946', // The address that Ring will bind to for communication with other members on the ring.
-By default this is "0.0.0.0:7946".
+    BindAddr:           "127.0.0.1:7946", // The address that Ring will bind to for communication with other members on the ring.
-RPCPort:            '7373',           // The address that Ring will bind to for the member's RPC server.
-By default this is "127.0.0.1:7373", allowing only loopback connections.
+    Tags:               map[string]string{      // Tags to be sent to other members upon joining the ring.
+        "rpc_addr": "127.0.0.1:1234",
+        "custom_key": "custom_value"
+    },
-VirtualNodeCount:   '3', // This will create 3 virtual nodes on the ring.
+    VirtualNodeCount:   3, // This will create 3 virtual nodes on the ring.
     MemberType:         LoadBalancerMember, // This member will not take part in the sharding, but has the list of members (ShardMember) who is responsible for sharding.
 })
 ```